deoyani/labcas-docker/README.md

 This setup includes optional services for running Apache Airflow and the LabCAS `publish` tool.
 The `airflow` container executes DAGs stored in `./airflow/dags` and mounts `./airflow/scripts` for helper scripts.
 A simple example DAG `parse_and_publish` parses an Excel file and then invokes the `publish` command to push metadata to the LabCAS backend.

+The Airflow service now runs with `LocalExecutor` and a PostgreSQL database, enabling Docker-based tasks to run properly and ensuring logs are captured for troubleshooting.
+A new `postgres` container is included in the compose file and Airflow connects to it using the `AIRFLOW__DATABASE__SQL_ALCHEMY_CONN` environment variable.

 The `publish` container is built from `ghcr.io/jpl-labcas/publish` and communicates with the backend service on the internal Docker network.

 To start all services, run: